FLEG: Feed-Forward Language Embedded Gaussian Splatting from Any Views via Compact Semantic Representation: Related Work

-With recent advances in 3DGS, several methods~\cite{langsplat, legaussians} have explored embedding language into Gaussians to construct language embedded fields.
-Following works~\cite{fastlgs, langsplatv2} further improve the query efficiency and achieve higher rendering speed.
-Despite the improvement in query and rendering speed, such per-scene optimization methods remain computationally expensive for reconstruction, limiting their applicability in real-world scenarios.
+With recent advances in 3DGS, several methods~\cite{langsplat, legaussians, opengaussian} have explored embedding language into Gaussians to construct language embedded fields.
+Following works~\cite{fastlgs, langsplatv2} improve the query efficiency and achieve higher rendering speed.
+DF-3DGS~\cite{df-3dgs} further explores the sparsity of semantic features for 3DGS.
+However, these per-scene optimization methods remain computationally expensive for reconstruction, limiting their practical applicability in real-world scenarios and the capability to produce large-scale reconstruction assets.
 Following the advances in feed-forward reconstruction, several methods~\cite{lsm, uniforward, gsemsplat, semanticsplat, spatialsplat} attempted to achieve feed-forward language-embedded field construction.
-However, these methods can only process two input views at once and are struggle to handle dense view inputs.
+However, these methods can only process two input views at once and struggle to handle dense view inputs.
 Uni3R~\cite{uni3r} extends to multi-view settings but remains view-specific, which is less flexible and requires additional camera parameters.
 Our method overcomes these limitations, enabling feed-forward language field reconstruction from arbitrary uncalibrated and unposed multi-view images.

-A related work, EA3D, focuses on incremental reconstruction of language fields, yet still requires per-frame optimization and relies on 2D segmentation models, which may introduce semantic inconsistencies across views.
-Another recent work, IGGT, enables feed-forward instance segmentation with point map reconstruction.
-However, it relies on external 2D semantic models to obtain semantic information, which may also lead to semantic inconsistencies, and the point map representation does not support novel-view synthesis.
-In contrast, FLEG is a fully feed-forward method that does not rely on 2D semantic models during inference.
-It generates consistent 3D semantic embedding and supports high-fidelity novel-view synthesis through language-embedded Gaussian Splatting.
+A recent work, IGGT~\cite{iggt}, performs feed-forward instance-level point map reconstruction from multi-view images.
+It predicts pixel-wise point maps with instance features, and the point map representation does not support novel-view synthesis.
+In contrast, FLEG predicts Gaussians with sparse language embeddings, enabling high-fidelity novel-view synthesis.